stavarengo/travel-sorter/README.md

    ```
 1. You can now consume the API on the address http://127.0.0.1:4000

-If you want to start the serve using port different of 4000, you can start the server manually:
+If you want to start the server using port different of 4000, you can start the server manually:
 ```bash
 $ php -S 0.0.0.0:**_YOU_PORT_** -t public/
 ```